 Secondly, it is the question of whether the act prescribed by the Sharī'a is a 'good act' (hasana) by itself or by virtue of God's commandment, and, accordingly whether the forbidden act is a 'bad act' (sayyi'a) by itself or because of the Divine prohibition.
-The Mu'tazilites were doing their best to reach the rational explanation of the questions asked.
+The Mu'tazila were doing their best to reach a rational explanation of the questions asked.
 Following the same line and proceeding from their assumption that the things have their own nature not overwhelmed in certain cases even by the Divine will, some of them agreed on the following.
-What the God could have never prescribed as obligatory and what He could have never prohibited is 'good' and 'evil' by itself.
-As for the commandments which could have been given in an opposite way to what we find in the Sharī'a, they are good or evil only because the God commanded so and have no good or evil quality in themselves.
+What the God could never prescribe as obligatory and what He could never prohibit, is 'good' and 'evil' by itself.
+As for the commandments which could have been given in an opposite way to that found in the Sharī'a, they are good or evil only because the God commanded so and have no good or evil quality in themselves.

-Thus the early Mutakallimun declared the absolutely good character of the Divine acts and grounded the Divine Law in universal ethics, drawing a distinction between the ethically justified commandments and those given arbitrarily.
+Thus the early Mutakallimūn declared the absolutely good character of the Divine acts and grounded the Divine Law in universal ethics, drawing a distinction between the ethically justified commandments and those given arbitrarily.

 Falāsifa, the Ismā'īlī and the early Ishrāqī thinkers can hardly be said to be inventive in the sphere of ethics.
-In philosophy per se they followed mainly the Neoplatonic paradigm in treating the problem of good and evil and stuck to the Aristotelian and Platonic models in the books on temperaments and their improvement (numerous Tahdhīb al-akhlāq treatises which would baffle even the most patient of readers by their endlessly varying classifications of the soul's faculties), or simply reproduced the Greek prototypes adding little new (e.g., Risāla fī māhiyyat al-'adl 'Treatise on the Essence of Justice' by Miskawayh).
+In philosophy per se they followed mainly the Neoplatonic paradigm in treating the problem of good and evil and stuck to the Aristotelian and Platonic models in their books on temperaments and their improvement (numerous Tahdhīb al-akhlāq treatises which would baffle even the most patient of readers by their endlessly varying classifications of the soul's faculties), or simply reproduced the Greek prototypes adding little new (e.g., Risāla fī māhiyyat al-'adl 'Treatise on the Essence of Justice' by Miskawayh).
 All this could hardly help in settling the ethical issues that faced the Muslim society.

-Now let us consider the foundations of ethical thought of the two prominent Ṣūfī thinkers, Jalāl al-Dīn Rūmī and Muḥyī al-Dīn Ibn 'Arabī.
+Now let us consider the foundations of ethical thought of the two prominent Sūfī thinkers, Jalāl al-Dīn Rūmī and Muḥyī al-Dīn Ibn 'Arabī.

-At the first glance, they appear to be incompatible, if not contradictory.
-Let us first speak about them in general, and later get down to the details and concrete examples.
+At first glance, they appear to be incompatible, if not contradictory.
+Let us first speak about them in general, and then get down to the details and concrete examples.

-What $R\bar{u}m\bar{t}$ says could be put down as follows.
-Good and evil are the two opposites that never meet.
-The goal of the human being is to distinguish the one from the other, to set them apart and never mix them up.
+What Rūmī says could be put down as follows.
+Good and evil are two opposites that never meet.
+The goal of the human being is to distinguish one from the other, to set them apart and never mix them up.
 Those two notions are the instrument of universal ethical categorisation: any human deed is classified as either good or evil, and the human goal is to stay as far from evil and as close to good as possible.

-Taken in that generalised form, the ethical basics of $R\bar{u}m\bar{r}$ 's thought appear only too familiar to anyone brought up in Christian or Judaic milieu.
-And perhaps this is no incident, if we take into account the fact that the ancient Persian thought had beyond doubt influenced the Persian Muslim thinkers, poets and philosophers alike.
-The sharply drawn distinction between the good and the evil as the two principles of the universe is the basic feature of this ancient Persian legacy.
-The claim that some contemporary authors make saying that Zoroastrianism could have influenced the Jewish thought and could have given rise to the Jewish ethics is not quite without ground.
-If this is true to at least some extent, then this similarity of ethical basics that we find in $R\bar{u}m\bar{t}$ 's writing and in those of the Christian and Jewish authors seems less surprising.
+Taken in that generalised form, the ethical basics of Rūmī's thought appear only too familiar to anyone brought up in Christian or Judaic milieu.
+And perhaps this is no incident, if we take into account the fact that ancient Persian thought had beyond doubt influenced the Persian Muslim thinkers, poets and philosophers alike.
+The sharply drawn distinction between good and evil as the two principles of the universe is the basic feature of this ancient Persian legacy.
+The claim that some contemporary authors make saying that Zoroastrianism could have influenced Jewish thought and could have given rise to Jewish ethics is not quite without ground.
+If this is true to at least some extent, then this similarity of basic ethics that we find in Rūmī's writing and in those of the Christian and Jewish authors would seem less surprising.